GotaLoveFiraCode/BookMedia/README.md

 When you go to our website (presuming you already have an **account**) you will land on the **Homepage**.
 Here you can access all of your saved **Reads**, **Clubs**, and **Contacts**.
 If you don't want to keep *reading something*, or *message some friends*, you can select one of possible **tabs** at the edge of the screen.
 These will include **Account**, **Clubs**, **People**, **Reads**, **Settings**, and **Custom**.

 ## Accounts

+Anyone can create there own accounts, though this is not nesc